rabbitmq/erlang-rpm/README.md

 ## Implicit OpenSSL/libcrypto Dependency

-This package intentionally does not include OpenSSL/libcrypto.
+This package intentionally **does not include OpenSSL**/libcrypto.
 It must be provisioned separately.
-Recent Erlang versions require a modern OpenSSL version, currently this means `1.0.2` or later.
+Recent Erlang versions require a modern OpenSSL version, currently this means `1.0.2`, `1.1.x`, or later.

 ## Supported CentOS Versions